Banner

 Entrada destacada

-I tend to be a somewhat cold and detached person, however I can still talk and relate like a normal person, though I don't laugh often...
+I'm a bit cold and reserved individual, however I can still talk and relate like a normal person, even though I don't laugh often....